 A number of charcoal figures, many of them wallabies or kangaroos, along the back of wall of a long shelter above Fitzerald Creek.

-At least four weathered Aboriginal hand stencils in red ochre, on a tributary of Glenbrook Creek in the Blue Mountains
+At least four weathered Aboriginal hand stencils in red ochre along a dry creek in the lower Blue Mountains